 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 If particulate matter, discoloration or cloudiness is observed, the drug solution should not be used.

-VAPRISOL has been shown to be incompatible with both Lactated Ringer's Injection and furosemide injection when these products are mixed in the same container; therefore, do not combine VAPRISOL with these products in the same intravenous line or container.
+VAPRISOL is incompatible with both Lactated Ringer's Injection and furosemide injection when these products are mixed in the same container; therefore, do not combine VAPRISOL with these products in the same intravenous line or container.

-VAPRISOL should also not be combined with any other product in the same intravenous line or container.
+Do not combine VAPRISOL with any other product in the same intravenous line or container.

 Preparation for Administration: